wescale/kubernetes-formation/Day-1/demo-first-commands.md

 # Ask who has never gone to the DockerHub
 # Go to the DockerHub and mention the starred, tags, Docker files...
+# Open and comment the Dockerfile for Linux, Windows ...
 Share images, automate workflows, and more with a free Docker ID: https://hub.docker.com/